OpenMatch/TASTE/reproduce/README.md

 ### Preprocesing dataset

+We provide all processed data files, which can be directly downloaded and used.
+If you want to repeat data processing, please refer to the following steps.

 This preprocessing dataset is composed of 3 steps:
 1. Get the processed dataset from Recbole/DIF-SR. We have provided this file directly, if you want to get it by yourself, please refer to Data/gen_dataset_example.py.
 2. Run Data/gen_all_items.py